nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Commands are made more flexible in general, requiring less strict command syntaxes as compared to AB3.
 This enhanced the ease of using the app.
 - There were significant challenges in adjusting validation for the various commands.
 What inputs to allow and reject was constantly being discussed with an end result of prioritising user freedom while ensuring inputs remain relatively reasonable.
 - There were difficulties agreeing on the UI which went through multiple iterations of tweaking before resulting in the current NUS-themed color palette and which is in line with the app's intended usage.
+- Fields in the application were tweaked to suit NUS students' needs (eg. refactoring variables, different input validation)
+- New functions added such as attendance taking function, comment

 ---